markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 ----------------

 |ans| uses *playbooks* to encapsulate deployment and server configuration logic.
-One playbooks can contain 1 to N *plays*.
+One playbook can contain 1 to N *plays*.
 One *play* uses a group of servers or a single server as a target.
 One *play* contains 1 to N *tasks*.
 A *task* is the atomic building block and smallest unit of work in |ans|.